mudiagaagbroko/soc-threat-detection-splunk/README.md

 ## 🔎 Attack Overview

-The attacker performed a brute force attack against SSH, gained valid credentials, escalated privileges to root, and established persistence using both account creation and cron job scheduling.
+The attacker performed a brute force attack against SSH, gained valid credentials, escalated privileges to root, and established persistence by creating an account for backdoor access.

 The investigation identified: